geodezyx.operational package

 Parameters:

-• main_dir (str) – Main directory where the RINEX files are stored.
-The directory can contain a wildcard ‘*’, ‘?’, etc… The directory can contain date alias ‘%’, like ‘%Y’, ‘%j’, etc. If the main_dir contains a an date alias and both start_epoch and end_epoch are defined, You can indicate a more precise directory. (e.g. main_dir = “/path/to/data/*/%Y/%j/”) NB: The day level is the maximum resolution for the wildcard.
+• main_dir (str or iterable of str) – Main directory where the RINEX files are stored.
+The directory can contain wildcards ('*', '?', etc.) and date aliases ('%Y', '%j', etc.).
+If the main_dir contains date aliases and both start_epoch and end_epoch are defined, you can indicate a more precise directory (e.g., main_dir = "/path/to/data/*/%Y/%j/").
+Note: The day level is the maximum resolution for the wildcard.
+Can be a list of several directories.

 • short_name (bool, optional) – Check if the pattern matches a short name RINEX.
-The default is True.
+Default is True.

 • long_name (bool, optional) – Check if the pattern matches a long name RINEX.
-The default is True.
+Default is True.

 • gfz_godc_name (bool, optional) – Check if the pattern matches a GFZ’s GODC (GNSS Operational Data Center) internal long name RINEX.
-The default is True.
+Default is True.

 • compressed (bool or None, optional) – Check if the pattern matches a compressed RINEX (True) or not (False).
-If None, does not matter (return both compressed or not).
+If None, does not matter (returns both compressed and uncompressed).
+Default is None.

-• specific_sites (list, optional) – Filter only those specific sites.
-The default is [].
+• specific_sites (list of str, optional) – Filter only those specific sites.
+Default is [].

 Returns: